gcallah/BookReviews/coyne_hall.md

 ## What Is Austrian Economics?

-Quite naturally, the author Begin by explaining what Austrian economics is.
-This is not the study of the Austrian economy, nor our Austrian economist all from the country of Austria.
-Rather, it is a distinctive flavor of economics that was developed first within the nation of Austria, but since has found adherence from across the world.
+Quite naturally, the authors begin by explaining what Austrian economics is.
+It is not the study of the Austrian economy, nor are Austrian economists all from the country of Austria.
+Rather, it is a distinctive approach to economics that was developed first in Austria, but since has had practitioners from across the world.

 The authors caution the reader that, contrary to some popular beliefs:
-"Austrian economics... is not a political philosophy, ideology, or worldview -- e.g. "conservatism," "libertarianism," or "neoliberalism" 1
+"Austrian economics... is not a political philosophy, ideology, or worldview -- e.g. 'conservatism,' 'libertarianism,' or 'neoliberalism' (1).

-The authors are correct that, at its core Austrian economics is none of these things.
+The authors are correct that, at its core, Austrian economics is none of these things.
 It is only a number of pages later that the authors explain why a confusion between Austrian economics and libertarianism often exists, which is that Murray Rothbard and his followers attempted to inextricably link them.

 They then proceed to give a brief history of the Austrian school, beginning with its founder, Carl Menger.
-Menger Disregarded as one of the three leading figures of the "marginalist revolution" in economics, which fundamentally changed the way that economists understand how goods come to be valued.
+Menger is regarded as one of the three leading figures of the "marginalist revolution" in economics, which fundamentally changed the way that economists understand how goods come to be valued.
-The authors mention that the theory of marginal utility superseded the labor theory of value for determining the price of goods.
-But unfortunately, they don't explain what the labor theory of value asserted.
-I think that would have been a valuable addition.
+The authors mention that Menger's theory of marginal utility superseded the labor theory of value for explaining the price of goods.

-Menger overthrew cost of production theories of price.
+The labor theory of value, accepted by the classical economists like Adam Smith as well as by Karl Marx, held that the value of a good is determined by the value of its inputs.
+Menger stood the classical theory on its head, demonstrating that it is the price of consumer goods that determines the price of their inputs, and not the reverse.

+Labor theory of value was a valid attempt at explaining prices.
+In fact, in equilibrium, the labor theory of value and the marginal utility theory will yield the same result.
+It is only in disequilibrium that the superiority of the marginal utility theory shines forth.

 The authors correctly pointed out that value is not something that inheres in goods, but is the result of an act of valuation.
 Thus, there is no such thing as